NityaVerma19/NityaVerma19/README.md

 Hi 👋 My name is Nitya Verma
 ============================
+Exploring the world of data

-* 🌍  I'm based in Mumbai
+* 🌍  I'm based in India
 * ✉️  You can contact me at [vrmnitya@gmail.com](mailto:vrmnitya@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm currently learning Python

 ### Skills